Next-Aura/Nexarians/nexgml_docs/guardians/guardians.md

 ## Performance Note

-all the functions along with NumPy computation.
+All the functions along with NumPy computation.
 This results in C-like speed for all calculations, which is critical when these functions are called millions of times inside a model's training loop.